If you want to get things done, you need willpower. Learn three strategies to enhance your willpower.

 For example, the goal is to live a healthy lifestyle.
 This involves eating the right diet and exercising daily.
 To accomplish this requires willpower.
-It requires eating foods that are healthy.
+It requires eating healthy foods.
 Sometimes the foods that taste the best aren’t healthy.
 So you must either pack a healthy lunch or go to a restaurant that serves the type of food supporting your diet.
 You also plan to go to the gym after work to exercise.

 These are good plans.
 You know from experience you need to plan lunch.
 Otherwise, you may eat things you shouldn’t like pizza.
 When you fail to eat the right type of lunch, then you are less likely to go to the gym.

 So, when you stick to your plan and resist the temptation, this is a deposit into the willpower bank.
 Thus, enabling you to be more likely to go to the gym.
 Making a deposit increases the likelihood of making more deposits.
 This reinforces the goal of living a healthy lifestyle.
 The greater your bank account, the stronger you are in resisting temptations.